-I am an assistant professor in the Department of Psychological Science at Albion College.
+I am an associate professor in the Department of Psychological Science at Albion College.
 I received a B.A. in Psychology from Kenyon College and a Masters and Ph.D. in Cognitive Psychology with a cognitive science concentration from Michigan State University.

 Broadly my work aims to understand how factors such as time of day and incentives can influence cognitive processes.
 I have done research investigating how incentives influence the cognitive mechanisms involved in problem solving and how time of day influences creativity and problem solving.
 In addition, I love to find ways of integrating undergraduate students into the research process.